Greenfield railway station: Facilities

-Planning permission for the refurbishment of Greenfield railway station was granted in early 2008.
-This was to provide a new ticket office, refurbished waiting areas, toilets, and possibly a small shop, and was due to be completed in the Winter of 2008.
-After some problems with planning regulations and the original building contractor going into administration, the new facilities were finally completed in Spring 2009.
-The ticket office is staffed on a part-time basis (Mondays to Saturdays, morning to early afternoon only) and there is also a ticket vending machine available.
-Step-free access is limited to the Manchester-bound platform only, as the Huddersfield-bound one can only be reached by footbridge.
+Planning permission for the refurbishment of the station was granted in early 2008.
+This was to provide a new ticket office, refurbished waiting areas, toilets and a small shop; it was due to be completed in the winter of 2008.
+After some problems with planning regulations and the original building contractor going into administration, the new facilities were finally completed in spring 2009.

-Manchester mayor Andy Burnham has been campaigning for Greenfield Station to have access to disability friendly facilities, as it remains one of the only stations in Greater Manchester lacking them.
+Greater Manchester mayor Andy Burnham has been campaigning for Greenfield station to have access to disability-friendly facilities, as it remains one of the only stations in Greater Manchester lacking them.

 Services

-Following the Beeching Cuts in 1968, the station's services were drastically reduced to just a handful of journeys to Manchester and Huddersfield during peak times only, in line with the other local stations on the Huddersfield Line at the time.

-From 1991 however a new improved hourly service in each direction was introduced, with hourly trains to Manchester Victoria calling at all stations as well as to Huddersfield.

-Despite managing the station, Northern Trains do not provide any service to or from this station.